MangelMaxime/Nacara/docs/content/plugins/checks/link-validator.md

 ## Links that leave the site

-These are checked too, and a failure is a **warning**: a link dies on someone else's schedule, and a build that stops because a server was down for a minute teaches everyone to ignore the result.
+These are checked too, and a failure is a **warning** rather than an error, since an external link dies on someone else's schedule.

-Answers are cached under `~/.cache/nacara` for a week, so most builds ask nobody anything.
-It sends `HEAD` first because that costs a server nothing, and retries a refusal as a `GET` before believing it - plenty of sites answer `HEAD` with 405 while serving the page perfectly.
+Answers are cached under `~/.cache/nacara` for a week, so most builds send no requests at all.
+A check sends `HEAD` first and retries a refusal as a `GET`, since plenty of sites answer `HEAD` with 405 while serving the page.

 Turn it off where you have no network, and turn failures into errors where you want the build to
 stop: